sebfisch/java-concurrency/content/docs/coordinating/locking.md

 the last row and column repeats the first.
-When looking at the (top-left) 4x4 grid closely, we can see that the cells all have different colors (although, admittedly, the four shades of green look very similar.)
+When looking at the (top-left) 4x4 grid closely, we can see that the cells all have different colors (although, admittedly, some of them look very similar.)

 When clicking in the grid,
 the application shows an animation choosing different colors